ModischFabrications/EasyLight_PCB/README.md

 It's designed to be mostly assembled by JLC-PCB's SMT Assembly service, which should make replicating everything pretty easy.
 The final price should be around 50€ for 10 boards, you won't get much cheaper if you order fewer.
 Feel free to deselect parts you don't need from PCBA, connectors are a good choice.

-This project took around 40 hours of work to finish, from part research to finished PCB-
+This project took around 40 hours of work to finish, from part research to finished PCB.
+Take some time to work through all of it if you want to replicate anything, it's not for the faint-hearted.

 ## Decisions